 Mark and Tanja Johnston for their generous interviews, and for sharing their letters and home video audio for use in this podcast.

 Tanja and Mark are the co-founders of ANVAM, the Australian National Veterans Arts Museum (ANVAM), located at 312 St. Kilda Road, Southbank.
-Find out more about what they do – and how you can support them – by visiting and follow them at , and .
+Find out more about what they do – and how you can support them – by visiting and follow them at @anvam310 on , and .

 Judy Toohey at 10X Media Group for assistance, Liz Boulton, Gary Juleff and the Shrine team: Sue Burgess, Leigh Gilbert, Tessa Occhino, Laura Thomas and Neil Sharkey, curator of Lust Love Loss.